adanieljohnson/ABLE_2022_Workshop/5_Extras/5 Updated ABLE 2022 Workflow.md

 ## TO DO List

-[x] Create TWO template pages.
+- [x] Create TWO template pages.
 First is a narrative page, second is an outline page.

-[ ] Create a containerized version on GitHub and ship duplicates on Flash drives to give away.\
+- [ ] Create a containerized version on GitHub and ship duplicates on Flash drives to give away.

-[ ] Create a RUNNING .md file that they can add to.
+- [ ] Create a RUNNING .md file that they can add to.
 Use it to demo conversion.

 * What pages are missing?
 * What pages need revision?
 * What alternative tools do participants have to share?

-[ ] Update GitHub so files, names all match up.\
+[ ] Update GitHub so files, names all match up.
-[ ] item\
-[ ] item

 ## Outline of Goals